Created by Fred Zackel

 Cocaine is an excellent book, gathering praise from Time, the Boston Globe and blurbed by Ross Macdonald himself, who had become something of a mentor to the young author.
 “Powerful…I recommend it with pleasure.”

 And I liked it too.
-In fact, I thought it was a real Macdonaldesque toot for the snoot.
-I only regret I haven't been able to dig up the sequel.
-Brennen's an interesting character, brooding, cynical, griping his way through his investigations.
+In fact, I thought it was a real Macdonaldesque toot for the snoot (we’re talking 70s here).
+I only regret I haven’t been able to dig up the sequel, Cinderella After Midnight (1980).
+Brennen’s an interesting character: brooding and cynical, a curmuudgeon griping his way through his investigations.

 Turns out I wasn’t mistaken.
 Brennen was born poor, white and Irish in the Mission District of San Francisco.
 The film didn’t impress the critics as much as the novel upon which it was based.
 Still, I eagerly stayed up late one night to watch the flick.
 Suffice it to say that when it was all over I, too, was rather underwhelmed.

-Or at least until O.J. was charged with murder.
-After that, the flick briefly became a staple of late night television, although it's currently unavailable on DVD or VHS.
+Especially after O.J. was charged with murder.
+After that, the flick briefly became a staple of late night television, before disappearing from sight for years and years.

 In 2006, Point Blank reprinted Cocaine and Blue Eyes.
 No word yet on whether they’ll eventually do Cinderella After Midnight, but I’ve got my fingers crossed.

-Besides the Brennen books, he's responsible for Murder in Wakiki, a novel which sparked the author's fascination with Hawaiian culture, and Tough Town Cold City (2010), which introduced private eye Frank Pasnow.
-His short story collections include The Bicycles Were Gravestones and Creepier Than a Whorehouse Kiss.
+Besides the Brennen books, he’s responsible for Murder in Wakiki, a novel which sparked the author’s fascination with Hawaiian culture.
+He’s also written a few P.I. standalones, including Tough Town Cold City (2010), which introduced another San Francisco private eye, Frank Pasnow, and The Girl Under the Bridge (2020), with muckruking journalist Frank Corso.
+Zackel’s short story collections include The Bicycles Were Gravestones and Creepier Than a Whorehouse Kiss.